Mental Health and Wellbeing Support Line

 Privacy and the information I share

-The Mental Health and Wellbeing Support Line is an extension of the Charles Sturt Student Counselling Service.
+These crisis support lines are an extension of the Charles Sturt Student Counselling Service.
 Personal information is protected in accordance with NSW privacy laws and as outlined in its Charles Sturt Privacy Management Plan.

 Contact with this service is documented in a secure electronic medical records system.
 This system can only be accessed by staff at this service and staff of the Charles Sturt Student Counselling Service and it is completely separate from any academic processes or systems.